-- What are the sleeping arrangements?
+What are the sleeping arrangements?

-There are 8 berths in the main saloon, with 4 in a cabin at the front of the ship, and 4 at the back (these are usually crew bunks)
+There are 6 berths in the main saloon, with 4 in a cabin at the front of the ship, and 4 at the back (these are usually crew bunks)

 Is there an age limit?

 Do I need to be a seasoned sailor?

-Not at all.
+Only on mile builder voyages!
+On normal voyages - not at all.
 We give everyone who joins us on board the choice to do as much or as little as they like, whether they know how to or not.

 How many toilet/showers does she have?

 Two for guests

 Is there WIFI?

-No, but you should easily be able to reach 3G/4G from the shore.
+No, but you should typically be able to reach 3G/4G from the shore.

-Can I charge my phone/Camera?
+Can I charge my phone/camera?

 Are there life jackets provided?

-- Are Waterproofs provided?
+Are waterproofs provided?

 There are some for emergencies but please bring your own.